Daio Wasabi Farm (大王わさび農場) in Azumino City – A Day Trip From Matsumoto

 You can buy real wasabi at Daio Wasabi Farm to take with you!
 But make sure you check with customs should you think about bringing it back to your home country.

 If you are looking to purchase real wasabi in the United States you can at The Wasabi Store.
-They have a number of different wasabi products including wasabi root, plants, powders, and salts.
+They have many different wasabi products including wasabi root, plants, powders, and salts.

 Leave A Reply!